 Changing a deed restriction is more difficult than changing an HOA rule.
 For example, an HOA can decide one day that no one living in the development can have a chihuahua as a pet.
 However, if enough chihuahua enthusiasts living in the community complain about the new rule, the HOA may reverse its decision.

-- Talk to your neighbors.
-Some deed restrictions include clauses that say your neighbor must agree to any alterations.
+Some deed restrictions include clauses indicating your neighbor(s) must agree to any alterations.
 In a few rare instances, your neighbor might also be the governing body on the restriction.
 Reach out to your neighbor and ask for permission to ignore or void the deed restriction.

 Get approved to buy a home.

 Rocket Mortgage® lets you get to house hunting sooner.